jcchan23/GraphSol/README.md

 The source code for our paper [Structure-aware protein solubility prediction from sequence through graph convolutional network and predicted contact map](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00488-1)

+## 1. Dependencies
+The code has been tested under Python 3.7.9, with the following packages installed (along with their dependencies):
+- torch==1.6.0
+- numpy==1.19.1
+- scikit-learn==0.23.2
+- pandas==1.1.0
+- tqdm==4.48.2

+---

-## 1. How to retrain the GraphSol model and test?
+## 2. How to retrain the GraphSol model and test?
 If you want to reproduce our result, please refer to the steps below.

 ### Step 1: Download all sequence features